| COMMENTARYThe Wonderful World of Wireless CommunicationBy Chris CarpenterCBN.com Producer

 him tonight."
 Instead, I mumbled a polite "pardon" and

+slid through this human obstacle course.
 Here is another.
 While dining in an Atlanta restaurant last year I

 couldnt help but notice a young attractive couple sitting in a corner